shanjcu/web-framework/docs/jcu-customisations/building.md

        cd jcu-web-framework
        npm install

+   Optionally, if you'd like to carry out accessibility testing, install these additional tools (noting that administrative or `sudo` access may be required):

+       npm install -g pa11y phantomjs

 1. Your system may already have a Ruby environment configured.
 As such, it is easier and cleaner to have Bundler install its resources locally to the `jcu-web-framework` directory with: